sophieM03/git-workshop/README.md

 git reset --soft HEAD^ # or HEAD~1
 ```

-2. Check the status with:
+2. Check the current status.

 3. Unstage `.DS_Store` with: